tradingview/documentation-guidelines/PineBlogPosts/README.md

 ## Introduction

 This page documents how we produce Pine-related blog posts.
+We'll start by looking at the structure of our posts, then see how to create them.

 Blog posts are a critical component of our communications with Pine coders.
 Script users can also often benefit from our Pine-related blog posts, which considerably increases their audience.